Baby Name Uniqueness Score Calculator

 What the score means (0–100)

-The calculator returns a Uniqueness Score from 0 to 100, where higher generally means “less common” within our reference list.
-To make the result more actionable, you can interpret the number in broad bands:
+The calculator returns a Uniqueness Score from 0 to 100, where higher means rarer within our reference list.
+A very common top-of-the-list name earns a low score, and a name that is not on the list at all earns a high score.
+You can interpret the number in broad bands:

 We keep the method transparent and easy to reason about.
-If your entered name appears in our built‑in common‑name list, it receives a rank r (1 = most common in the list, 2 = next, and so on).
-The uniqueness score S is calculated as:
+If your entered name appears in our built‑in list of N popular names, it receives a rank r (1 = most common in the list, 2 = next, and so on).
+Because a more common name should be less unique, the uniqueness score S grows with rank:

-To avoid extremely low outputs, we clamp scores to a minimum of 5 for names that appear in the list.
-If the name does not appear in the list, we return a default score of 98, indicating “likely uncommon in this small reference set.”
+The result is clamped between 5 and 80 for listed names so the most common name still scores above zero and the least common listed name stays below the “rare” band.
+If the name does not appear in the list, we return a default score of 95, indicating “likely uncommon in this small reference set.”

-Because the calculator is based on a limited “common name” set (rather than a complete national database), a “not found” result usually means the name is less common than the names we included.
-Returning 98 is a practical way to distinguish “not in our common list” from “present but low ranking.”
+Because the calculator is based on a limited list of recent popular names (rather than a complete national database), a “not found” result usually means the name is less common than the names we included.
+Returning 95 is a practical way to distinguish “not in our popular list” from “present but ranked.”
 If you want a more precise estimate, use official name rankings for your country/region and year, and consider spelling variants.

 Worked examples

-These examples show exactly how the output is produced:
+These examples show exactly how the output is produced with our list of N=30 names:

-3. “Aurelia” (example) is not in the list, so the calculator returns the default 98.
+3. “Aurelia” is not in the list, so the calculator returns the default 95 — likely rare in this set.

 Tip: If a name you consider “very common” is not found, it may be due to spelling (e.g., “Sophia” vs “Sofia”), punctuation (hyphens/apostrophes), or the limited size of the embedded list.